Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 2. All "forced" (non-preferred) transactions will be processed in the order they appeared on the DA layer

-To help enforce these invariants, we add a concept of a "virtual" slot number.
+To help enforce these invariants, we add a concept of a "visible" slot number.
-The virtual slot number is a nondecreasing integer which represents block number that the preferred sequencer observed when he started building his current bundle.
-Any "forced" blobs which appear on the DA layer are processed when the virtual slot number advances beyond the number of the _real_ slot in which they appeared.
+The visible slot number is a nondecreasing integer which represents block number that the preferred sequencer observed when he started building his current bundle.
+Any "forced" blobs which appear on the DA layer are processed when the visible slot number advances beyond the number of the _real_ slot in which they appeared.

 Inside the rollup, we enforce that...

-- The virtual slot number never lags behind the real slot number by more than some constant `K` slots
+- The visible slot number never lags behind the real slot number by more than some constant `K` slots

   - This ensures that "forced" transactions are always processed in a reasonable time frame

-- The virtual slot number increments by _at least_ one every time the preferred sequencer succesfully submits a blob.
-The sequencer may increment the virtual slot by more than one.
+- The visible slot number increments by _at least_ one every time the preferred sequencer succesfully submits a blob.
+The sequencer may increment the virtual slot by more than one, but the maximum increment is bounded by a small constant (say, 10).

-- The virtual slot number is never greater than the current (real) slot number
+- The visible slot number is never greater than the current (real) slot number

 - Transactions may only access information about the DA layer that was known at the time of their _virtual_ slot's creation.
 Otherwise, users could write